exhibition

 Memory is not a stable record of the past.
 Rather than functioning as a static archive, it unfolds as a dynamic process in which traces are continuously reshaped by perception, narration, and material conditions.

-The exhibition [REVERBERATED] approaches this process through the metaphor of reverberation.
+[REVERBERATED] explores notions of memory as the annual exhibition of the master’s program Art & Science.
+The exhibition approaches this process through the metaphor of reverberation.
 Reverberation describes the reflection of sound from multiple surfaces, producing many overlapping echoes at once.
 Just as sound continues to resonate within a space, memories reverberate through bodies, media, and environments long after the events that created them.

 Taking this physical phenomenon as its conceptual point of departure, the exhibition explores how memories move across temporal, spatial, and technological contexts.
 Memory is never something fixed, but rather a living trace that unfolds over time.
 It continuously changes depending on context, interpretation, perception, and the ever-shifting present moment.
 Within this framework, the participating artworks investigate different modes of remembering: some address the role of images, storytelling, and artificial intelligence in shaping narratives of the past, while others engage with ecological and material traces: from disappearing species and botanical archives to residues embedded in landscapes and infrastructures.